 Once probate is granted, you can proceed with the remaining steps in administering the estate.

-The Public Guardian and Trustee of BC is a government office that manages estates, for a fee, when the executor is not able or willing to do so, or when someone dies without a will.
+A government office that can manage an estate, for a fee, when the executor is not able or willing to do so, or when someone dies without a will.